 For USCIS, there may be some issues if you fail to submit your request for an extension within the timeframe.
 Generally, if you submit your extension petition before the expiration of your I-94 arrival/departure card, you can continue to run your E-2 business while the petition is pending with the USCIS thanks to the additional 240 days given.

 However, if the petition is submitted after the expiration of the I-94, you will only have 40 days to stay while the USCIS decision on your case is pending.
 The best way is to ensure you submit your petition before I-94 to avoid having to leave the U.S. while the petition is pending.

 What if Your Extension is Denied?

-If your E-2 visa renewal is denied, you should first seek consultation from one of our attorneys.
+If your E-2 visa renewal is denied, you should first seek consultation from a VisaNation Law Group immigration attorney.
 If you have filed for an extension before your I-94 departure date, then you will be permitted to stay until that date as previously agreed upon by you and the USCIS.